 Concerning the kitties, veterinarians say it’s best to keep our feline friends indoors.
 Outdoor cats run the risk of contracting deadly diseases, like Feline Leukemia, and statistically, lost cats have a much lower chance of being reunited with their families than dogs.

 You’ve heard that spay and neuter benefit our pets’ health, but did you know that it can also help protect your pet from getting lost or stolen?
 Intact pets – that is, pets that have not been spayed or neutered – are more likely to wander away from home in search of a mate.
 Some pet thieves steal animals for breeding and puppy mills as well.
 This is especially important for cats and dogs that appear to be purebreds.

 A microchip is a small chip that is about the size of a grain of rice.
 They are implanted under your pet’s skin between the neck and shoulder blades in a simple procedure.
 Each microchip has a number tied to an account with your contact information.
 Your information is not made public.
 If your pet is scanned and reported as found, the microchip’s provider will contact you to coordinate reuniting you with your pet.

 At Essentials PetCare, our microchipping services include lifetime registration to keep your bond strong for years to come.
-If your pet has never been microchipped, an implant at Essentials PetCare is a quick and simple procedure and only costs $30.
-If your pet has a current microchip, but you need to update your contact info, we can help for just $15.
+If your pet has never been microchipped, an implant at Essentials PetCare is a quick and simple procedure that only costs $30, or $15 when added to any other service.
+If your pet has a microchip, but you need to update your contact info, we can help for just $15.

 Prices subject to change.
 See current prices: https://essentialspetcare.com/services.